jangari/PDF-indexer/README.md

 ### Synopsis

-`python generate-index.py input_file`
+`python generate-index.py INPUT_FILE [-o/--offset OFFSET]`

 The output will be printed to the shell or can be redirected to a file.

 ### Page ranges

-Page ranges are complex for indexes, and publishers vary in the expected style.
+Page ranges are complex for indexes, and publishers vary in the expected style (for example, eliding common numbers, 134-9).
 PDF Indexer supports page ranges only through a manual process: the page range should be entered into the annotation in parentheses.
 PDF Indexer will use this page range instead of the page number associated with the annotation.
+If your publisher prefers elided page ranges, enter the elided page range into the PDF comment.

-This has the corollary effect that page range index references need not be comments on the actual section of the page proof PDF; they could go anywhere.
+The fact that the page range string overrides the actual page number of the comment has the corollary effect that page range index references need not be comments on the actual section of the page proof PDF; they could go anywhere.

 A comment in a PDF that pertains to a page range may look like this (and for completeness, let's suppose it occurs on page 10 of the PDF):

 `humor theory (10-25)`

+PDF Indexer expects a page range of exactly this pattern: two page numbers separated by a dash `-` inside parentheses after the index text and one or more whitespace characters.
+The regular expression for this capture is `.*\s+\(([0-9]+-[0-9]+)\)`.
+When PDF Indexer comes across index text matching this expression, the numbers are parsed out of the text and are used in place of the page number.
+The index text is also stored without the page range or the trailing whitespace.

-PDF Indexer will use the string `10-25` instead of the supplied page number `10` as the value for that index.
-The page range will be inserted into the list of page numbers as a string, and will thus not be correctly numerically sorted with respect to the rest of the page numbers.
-So the TO-DO section for a potential future fix.
+As a limitation of page ranges, the page range will be inserted into the list of page numbers as a string, and will thus not be correctly numerically sorted with respect to the rest of the page numbers and will need to be sorted manually as a post-processing job.
+See the limitations section for a potential future fix.

 ### Subheadings

-Back-of-book indexes often contain headings of index references.
+Back-of-book indexes often contain subheadings of index references.
 The above example might be output as follows (extended for other headings not within comedy):

 ```
 Australia	65